-- Day Trip To Caño Negro – this is one of the best things to do in Costa Rica in my opinion.
-I spent a wonderful day on a riverboat and in all my time in Costa Rica, this is the trip where I saw wildlife in it’s most natural habitat with the fewest people.
+- Day Trip To Caño Negro – this is one of the best trips in my opinion.
+I spent a wonderful day on a riverboat and this is the trip where I saw wildlife in it’s most natural habitat with the fewest people.
 Think: monkeys bathing and swimming and playing in the water.

-- White Water Rafting in Rio Balsa – if white water rafting is on your list of things to do in Costa Rica, La Fortuna is your base for planning your rafting experience and Rio Balsa is the best place to whitewater raft.
+- White Water Rafting in Rio Balsa – if white water rafting is on your list, La Fortuna is your base for planning your rafting experience and Rio Balsa is the best place to whitewater raft.

 - La Fortuna Waterfalls – this 70 metre / 230 feet waterfall is a short drive from La Fortuna.

 For more info on how to do all of the above activities in La Fortuna, check out my more detailed guide to Things to do in La Fortuna & Arenal including how to take the scenic trip to Monteverde.

 If you’re in Costa Rica to exercise your adrenaline, head to Monteverde.
 This part of Costa Rica is adventure park central and a playground for all things fast and fun.
 Even if you’re not so keen on extreme sports, Monteverde is a lush area of cloud forest where you can take beautiful walks and generally enjoy the cooler air mountain.

 - Go zip-lining – for me this was the single best thing I did when I was in Costa Rica.
 There are plenty of adventure parks to choose between.
 I’ve got more details comparing them in my guide to Monteverde.